rolandholik/Quixote/Documentation/tsem.rst

 	state HEXID

-	Where HEXID is the ASCII base 16 representation of a security state point that is represents a valid security event in the model.
+	Where HEXID is the ASCII base 16 representation of a security state coefficient that represents a valid security event in the model.

 	After writing a series of state values the trust orchestrator would write the 'seal' keyword to the control file to complete creation of a security model.
 Writing the 'enforce' keyword to the control file will result in that model being enforced.

+	A security model for an internally modeled namespace is loaded by writing the valid security coefficients for a model file in the control plane.
+This will result in the 'trajectory' file having no event descriptions for a sealed model, since the event description vector is only populated when a new state coefficient is added to the model.

+	Since the state state coefficients are generated with a cryptographic hash function, the first pre-image resistance characteristics of the function prevents a security model description from disclosing information about the
+	characteristics of the workload.

 The following keyword and argument is used to set a base nonce for the internal TMA: